CodecoolGlobal/tech-interview-workbook-alexseres/docs/module_progbasics.md

 #### How can you install an application in Mac OS X?
 You can install from the App Store. or from the web.
 #### What is package management in Mac OS X, what are repositories?
 Package management keeps track of the users' software packages.
-It updates you about a new version of an installed software is availabe.
+It updates you about a new version of an installed software is available.

 Mac OS X can use Homebrew as package manager. but not necceseraly.